AdaCore/gnatdashboard/gnathub/docs/source/user-manual/introduction.rst

 Setting your environment
 ------------------------

-In order to use |Driver| you need to have all the tools you are planning to use on your project in your ``$PATH`` (some tools come with the |GNATpro|
+In order to use |GNAThub| you need to have all the tools you are planning to use on your project in your ``$PATH`` (some tools come with the |GNATpro|
 distribution, others are available as separate packages).